10 Christmas Sermons to Make Pastors Merry and Bright

 “And when they had appointed elders for them in every church, with prayer and fasting they committed them to the Lord in whom they had believed” (Acts 14:23).

-There are many ways of practicing biblical church leadership at the local level.
+There are many ways of practicing biblical leadership at church at the local level.

 Congregationalism.
 Some churches choose to govern themselves as autonomous congregations either through (1) the appointment or election of elders or (2) the democratic oversight of the church member base itself.

-Use these insights from Scripture to perform an honest self-assessment with your leadership team.
+Use these things to perform an honest self-assessment with your church leadership team when you are looking for a way to help lead your church.
 What does your team need?
 Encouragement?
 Repentance?
 Self-evaluation?
 New church staff?
 Improved training?
+An assessment is the best way to help your church leadership team grow.

 When you begin asking these questions with humility, your church membership will feel it in the culture of the church.
-And that sense of safety will show up in higher levels of engagement, giving, and participation in all that God is doing in and through your church.
+And that sense of safety will show up in higher levels of engagement, giving, and participation in all that God is doing in and through your church and its people.